PostgreSQL Partition Manager Extension (pg_partman)

 • p_retention - optional parameter to give a retention time interval and immediately drop tables containing only data older than the given interval.
 If you have a retention value set in the config table already, the function will use that, otherwise this will override it.
 If not, this parameter is required.
 See the About section above for more information on retention settings.

 • p_keep_table - optional parameter to tell partman whether to keep or drop the table in addition to uninheriting it.
 TRUE means the table will not actually be dropped; FALSE means the table will be dropped.
-This function will just use the value configured in part_config if not explicitly set.
+This function will use the value configured in part_config if not explicitly set.
 This option is ignored if retention_schema is set.

 • p_keep_index - optional parameter to tell partman whether to keep or drop the indexes of the child table when it is uninherited.
 TRUE means the indexes will be kept; FALSE means all indexes will be dropped.
-This function will just use the value configured in part_config if not explicitly set.
-This option is ignored if p_keep_table is set to FALSE or if retention_schema is set.
+This function will use the value configured in part_config if not explicitly set.
+This option is ignored if p_keep_table is set to FALSE.

 • p_reference_timestamp - optional parameter to tell partman to use a different reference timestamp from which to determine which partitions should be affected, default value is CURRENT_TIMESTAMP.